bn-sharath/My-Portfolio/README.md

 ## About Me

 👋 Hello!
-I'm Sharath BN, a passionate and dedicated software developer with over 2 years of extensive experience in designing, coding, and implementing scalable applications using React JS and Node JS.
-Proficient in various programming languages and frameworks, including React, Node, Python, JavaScript, and Java.
+I'm Sharath BN, a passionate and dedicated software developer with over 2 years of extensive experience in designing, coding, and implementing scalable applications using React JS and Java.
+Proficient in various programming languages and frameworks, including Java, Spring, React and JavaScript.

 What sets me apart is my commitment to continuous learning and growth.
 I'm always exploring new techniques and staying updated with industry trends to deliver the best results.